 The twentieth grand challenger is Susan Bradford, graduate of the UT College of Social Work in 2009 with her BSSW and her MSSW in 2010 in the Advanced-standing program focusing her studies within the gerontology curriculum.
 She eceived a Certification in Aging from Boston University, Center for Aging and Disability Education in 2013.
 Her work addresses Social Work Challenge #4, Advancing Long and Productive Lives.

-For the past six years, Susan works in Knoxville, for the Knox County CAC/Office on Aging, providing social work services for low-income vulnerable seniors.
+Ms. Bradford works in Knoxville for the Knox County CAC/Office on Aging, providing social work services for low-income vulnerable seniors.
 She has worked as a case manager in Project LIVE, program manager of the Grandparent as Parents program, program coordinator for the Senior SNAP grant, and, currently, as case manager/field instructor in partnership with KCDC at Guy B. Love Towers providing eviction prevention and case management to all 250 residents.
-Susan Bradford loves her work, saying, "Not only do I have the opportunity to work and develop relationships here at Love Towers, I am considered a member of the community."
+Ms. Bradford loves her work, saying, "Not only do I have the opportunity to work and develop relationships here at Love Towers, I am considered a member of the community."

-Bradford has acted as a field instructor since 2012, working with thirty BSSW and MSSW students to date.
-Her students nominated her and she became the 2017 recipient of the Excellence in Field Education Award given by the College.
-Susan Bradford is pictured here with one of her field students, Darris Upton as she received this award.
+Ms. Bradford has acted as a field instructor since 2012, working with thirty BSSW and MSSW students to date.
+Her students nominated her for, and she became the 2017 recipient of, the Excellence in Field Education Award given by the College.
+Ms. Bradford is pictured here with one of her field students, Darris Upton as she received this award.
 She stated, "I have a passion for education and part of my job with CAC/OOA is Field Education with students, not only from UTCSW but also the UT Sociology department as well as nursing, and psychology."